Efficient reduced-rank methods for Gaussian processes with eigenfunction expansions: Reduced-rank regression

-In addition to facilitating global low rank approximations, KL-expansions have the advantage that they allow for statistical inference in function space, specifically the space of coefficients of basis function expansions.
-In fact, from a computational standpoint, inference over coefficients is of negligible cost once we obtain the SVD of $\mtx{X}$.
+In addition to facilitating global low rank approximations, KL-expansions have the advantage that they allow for statistical inference in the coefficients of a basis function expansion (the weight-space view of \cite{rasmus}).
+In fact, from a computational standpoint, inference over coefficients is of negligible cost once the SVD of $\mtx{X}$ is obtained.